-There’s early research looking at whether using a type of MRI (mpMRI) scan to screen for prostate cancer is possible.
+There’s research looking at whether using a type of MRI scan called multiparametric MRI scan (mpMRI) to screen for prostate cancer is possible.

 A multiparametric MRI is a special type of MRI scan.
 This type of MRI produces a more detailed picture of your prostate gland than a standard MRI scan does

 Usually you have a trans rectal ultrasound (TRUS) biopsy.
 You have the biopsy through your back passage (rectum) using an ultrasound scanner and a needle.